-- All children in our school have quality first teaching where daily planning means learning is differentiated and takes into account any personalised learning needs.
-This is arranged in a variety of ways and allows pupils to experience both success and challenges while working in both ability groups and mixed ability groups. - Adults are used to support groups and individuals with the aim to build independence. - Progress is measured termly and aspirational targets are set for each child and those struggling to make progress will be given additional support which will be discussed with a member of the senior leadership team.
+- All children in our school have quality first teaching where daily planning means learning is scaffolded and takes into accountany personalised learning needs.
+This is arranged in a variety of ways and allows pupils to experience both success and challenges while working in both ability groups and mixed ability groups. - Adults are used to support groups and individuals with the aim to build independence. - Progress is measured termly and aspirational targets are set for each child during Pupil Progress meetings.
+Those struggling to make progress will be given additional support which will be discussed with a member of the senior leadership team.
 If required additional strategies to further support the success of the pupil may be provided by the SENCO. - If a review of the action taken indicates that "additional to and different from" support will be required, the views of all involved including the parents and the pupil will be gathered and appropriate evidence-based interventions will be identified in a Personal Learning Plan (PLP).
-This will be recorded and implemented by the class teacher with advice from the SENCO and at the same time parents will be informed that the school considers their child may require SEN support and their partnership sought in order to improve progress. - The PLP will identify a clear set of expected outcomes, which will include challenging and relevant academic and developmental targets. - Progress towards these outcomes will be tracked and reviewed at least termly with the parents and the pupil.
+This will be recorded and implemented by the class teacher with advice from the SENCO and at the same time parents will be informed that the school considers their child may require SEN support and their partnership sought in order to improve progress. - The PLP or Strategy Plan will identify a clear set of expected outcomes, which will include challenging and relevant academic and developmental targets. - Progress towards these outcomes will be tracked and reviewed at least termly with the parents and the pupil.
 If progress rates are still judged to be inadequate despite the delivery of high quality interventions, advice will be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
 This will only be undertaken after parent permission has been obtained and may include referral to: - 1.
-Autism Outreach Team - 2.
-Hearing Impairment team - 3.
-Visual Impairment team - 4.
-Autism and Sensory Support in Staffordshire (ASSIST) Post 16 - 5.
-Educational Psychologist Service - 6.
-Attend EDC - 7.
-Physical and disability support service - 8.
+Autism Inclusion Team - 2.
+Children First Learning Partnership SEND Hub - 3.
+Moorland SEND Hub - 4.
+Speech and Language Therapy - 5.
+VIP Education Welfare - 6.
+Hearing Impairment team - 7.
+Visual Impairment team - 8.
+Autism and Sensory Support in Staffordshire (ASSIST) Post 16 - 9.
+Educational Psychologist Service - 10.
+Attend EDC - 11.
+Physical and disability support service - 12.
 Social Services